What to do about hyperpigmentation?

 Wat te doen tegen hyperpigmentatie?

-Have you ever noticed brown spots appearing on your face or skin discolorations?
-These can be caused by various factors, including sun exposure, medication use, hormone fluctuations, acne, inflammation, skin aging, excessive peeling and more.
-Let's delve deeper into these blemishes and how you can deal with them.
+Have you ever noticed brown spots or discolorations on your face?
+These can be caused by a variety of factors, including sun exposure, medications, hormonal changes, acne, inflammation, aging, over-exfoliation, and more.
+Let’s take a closer look at these spots and how to deal with them.

 What is hyperpigmentation?

 Hyperpigmentation is a condition in which certain areas of the skin become darker than the surrounding skin.
-This happens because there is more pigment (melanin production) than normal.
-This is often in response to triggers such as sunlight, inflammation, hormonal changes or skin damage due to incorrect use of cosmetics, resulting in discolored skin.
+This occurs because there is more pigment (melanin production) than normal.
+This is often in response to triggers such as sunlight, inflammation, hormonal changes or skin damage due to incorrect use of cosmetics, resulting in discoloured skin.
 But spots on the face can also occur with normal skin aging.

 Hyperpigmentation causes